 Finding flats in the coolest, most desirable apartment buildings in Leeds is never easy.
 They’re snapped up before they even make it onto Rightmove, but if you know where to look, you can get first in line.
 From exposed brickwork to high ceilings, original windows and big balconies, these flats have it all, so take a look and see where you could move.

 Now completely remodelled, North Crescent has become one of the most coveted apartment buildings in Leeds.
 The curved blocks have been fixed and are now one of the coolest places to live in the city.
-They come fitted out with all mod cons inside, you get a lengthy balcony to look out across the new landscaped gardens and you’re slap bang wallop in one of the city’s most popular areas on North Lane.
+They come fitted out with all the mod cons inside, you get a lengthy balcony to look out across the landscaped gardens and you’re slap bang wallop in one of the city’s most popular areas on North Lane.

 North Crescent, 55 North Street, Leeds, West Yorkshire, LS2 8JS.

 It’s cool enough that Leeds Minster is in your front garden, but how would you like to live in one of its old church buildings?
 Every one of the 11 flats at St Peter’s House and Hall is different.
 They all have distinct character features that have been preserved from when they were offices for the Minster – think exposed brick walls, high ceilings and ornate arched windows that flood the space with natural light.
 Such features and buildings are a rarity in a super central location like this, so it’s no wonder they don’t stay on the market long.

 St Peter’s House and Hall, The Calls, Leeds, West Yorkshire, LS2 7EU.